SilentGene/pathwiz/README.md

 ## 🌕 Ambitious Goals (which might not happen)

 1. **Visual Pathway Customization**: Allow users to customize pathway maps through a simple visual interface.
 2. **Custom Enzyme IDs**: Allow users to map their own IDs to enzymes, moving beyond just KO IDs.
+3. **Genome Database Integration**: Select a genome from a database to automatically highlight its annotated pathways.
-3.  **And more...**
+4. **And more...**

 ## Want to Contribute or Request a Pathway?